+ORIGINAL ARTICLE

-Law, Pregnancy and Childbirth in Ireland Under the 8th Amendment: Notes on Women’s Legal Consciousness.
+Law, pregnancy, and childbirth in Ireland under the 8th Amendment: notes on women’s legal consciousness

+DEIRDRE DUFFY1 / MÁIRÉAD ENRIGHT2

+1 Manchester Metropolitan University

+2 University of Birmingham

+Correspondence

+Deirdre Duffy, Manchester Metropolitan University

+Email: D.Duffy@mmu.ac.uk

+Abstract

-Drawing on a survey of women’s experiences of obstetric care in Ireland between 2000 and 2017, this article examines women’s legal consciousness of the 8th Amendment; a fetal rights provision that formed part of the Irish constitution until 2018.
-Although it was widely agreed that the Amendment had some influence on pregnancy and childbirth, even where the woman had not sought an abortion, the scope of that influence was poorly understood.
+Drawing on a survey of women’s experiences of obstetric care in Ireland between 2000 and 2017, this article examines women’s legal consciousness of the 8th Amendment; a fetal rights provision that formed part of the Irish Constitution until 2018.
+Though it was widely agreed that the Amendment had some influence on pregnancy and childbirth, even where the woman had not sought an abortion, the scope of that influence was poorly understood.
 The courts produced few published judgments, and state-issued guidance was limited.
 This article shows that the Amendment’s meanings were not confined to those validated by the courts.
 A significant minority of our survey respondents felt that the Amendment had influenced their pregnancies; that it influenced some very ordinary decisions in pregnancy, and that it was bound up with a range of non-legal norms.
-Most of these women saw the Amendment at work even though the medical professionals treating them had not invoked it.
+Most of these women saw the Amendment to be at work even though the medical professionals treating them had not invoked it.
 The Amendment was a felt part of a coercive legal atmosphere around childbirth and pregnancy in Ireland.

-INTRODUCTION
+1 INTRODUCTION

-In May 2018, a referendum removed the 8th Amendment (‘the Amendment’) from Ireland’s constitution.
+In May 2018, a referendum removed the 8th Amendment (‘the Amendment’) from Ireland’s Constitution.
 The Amendment was in force between 1983 and 2018.
 It was best known as a near-absolute prohibition on abortion.
 It also affected childbirth and continued pregnancy, though it is difficult to say precisely how.
 There were almost no reported judgments on obstetric care under the Amendment, and the state provided little guidance.
-During the 2018 referendum campaign, pro-choice activists insisted that the Amendment constrained women’s choices in childbirth.
-Using a survey of women’s obstetric care experiences in Ireland between January 2000 and November 2017, we argue that Amendment’s perceived everyday uses were wider and more invasive than state policy and court judgments suggested.
-Scholars worldwide document how women’s autonomy is undermined in pregnancy and childbirth; they are spoken to forcefully, denied sufficient information, intimidated, treated insensitively, or infantilised.
+During the 2018 referendum campaign, pro-choice activists insisted that the Amendment constrained women’s choices in childbirth .
+Using a survey of women’s obstetric care experiences in Ireland between January 2000 and November 2017, we argue that the Amendment’s perceived everyday uses were wider and more invasive than state policy and court judgments suggested.
+Scholars worldwide document how women’s autonomy is undermined in pregnancy and childbirth; they are spoken to forcefully, denied sufficient information, intimidated, treated insensitively, or infantilized.
 Our survey disclosed similar experiences.
-Respondents said that healthcare practitioners (HCPs) did not explain procedures, touched them (vaginally and anally) forcefully and without forewarning; and pressured them to accept unwanted interventions Some repeatedly encountered the same issues across several pregnancies.
-Others found their autonomy repeatedly over-ridden during one pregnancy; for example, one respondent was denied treatment for hyperemisis gravidarium, abortion access and early delivery.
-She was also denied sterilisation when, traumatised, she decided to avoid future pregnancies.
+Respondents said that healthcare practitioners (HCPs) did not explain procedures, touched them (vaginally and anally) forcefully and without forewarning, and pressured them to accept unwanted interventions.
+Some repeatedly encountered the same issues across several pregnancies.
+Others found their autonomy repeatedly overridden during one pregnancy; for example, one respondent was denied treatment for hyperemisis gravidarium, abortion access, and early delivery.
+She was also denied sterilization when, traumatized, she decided to avoid future pregnancies.